 The intent and result of this presidential order was that in just a few short years, the above would change how globally diverse societies would proliferate their ability to communicate and trade by revolutionizing how Americans get telephone and computer services and allowing new service providers, like Digital Island, to enter the internet and telecommunications services industry.

-Anecdotally, within 90 days of the law’s enactment, I started creating the global wide area network diagrams shared in this book, and less than nine months after the bill’s passage, I signed the Cisco Systems Web Hosting Remote Data Services contract that started our globalization of the internet.
+Anecdotally, within 90 days of the law’s enactment, I started creating the global wide area network diagrams shared above, and less than nine months after the bill’s passage, I signed the Cisco Systems Web Hosting Remote Data Services contract that started our globalization of the internet.

-Thus, if the aggregation and scalability of global telecom circuits had to originate and start in the USA in 1996 first, if it was going to happen at all, and this is based on the assumption that anywhere else in the world, there would be the necessary legality, financial resources, vision, and human resources to facilitate it, however, prior to 1996, these resources were only available in the USA.
+Thus, the aggregation and scalability of global telecom circuits had to originate and start in the USA in 1996 first, if it was going to happen at all, based on anywhere else in the world there would need to be the necessary legality, financial resources, investor vision, executive leadership, and the highly skilled human collateral to enable and support it.
+However, prior to 1996, these resources were only available, in aggregate, in the USA.

 ____________________________________________